4 Vesta: Surface composition

 Compositional information from the visible and infrared spectrometer (VIR), gamma-ray and neutron detector (GRaND), and framing camera (FC), all indicate that the majority of the surface composition of Vesta is consistent with the composition of the howardite, eucrite, and diogenite meteorites.
 The Rheasilvia region is richest in diogenite, consistent with the Rheasilvia-forming impact excavating material from deeper within Vesta.
 The presence of olivine within the Rheasilvia region would also be consistent with excavation of mantle material.
 However, olivine has only been detected in localized regions of the northern hemisphere, not within Rheasilvia.
-The origin of this olivine is currently unknown.
+The origin of this olivine is currently unclear.
+Though olivine was expected by astronomers to have originated from Vesta's mantle prior to the arrival of the Dawn orbiter, the lack of olivine within the Rheasilvia and Veneneia impact basins complicates this view.
+Both impact basins excavated Vestian material down to 60–100 km, far deeper than the expected thickness of ~30–40 km for Vesta's crust.
+Vesta's crust may be far thicker than expected or the violent impact events that created Rheasilvia and Veneneia may have mixed material enough to obscure olivine from observations.
+Alternatively, Dawn observations of olivine could instead be due to delivery by olivine-rich impactors, unrelated to Vesta's internal structure.

 Features associated with volatiles

 Pitted terrain has been observed in four craters on Vesta: Marcia, Cornelia, Numisia and Licinia.
 The formation of the pitted terrain is proposed to be degassing of impact-heated volatile-bearing material.
 Along with the pitted terrain, curvilinear gullies are found in Marcia and Cornelia craters.
 The curvilinear gullies end in lobate deposits, which are sometimes covered by pitted terrain, and are proposed to form by the transient flow of liquid water after buried deposits of ice were melted by the heat of the impacts.
 Hydrated materials have also been detected, many of which are associated with areas of dark material.
 Consequently, dark material is thought to be largely composed of carbonaceous chondrite, which was deposited on the surface by impacts.
 Carbonaceous chondrites are comparatively rich in mineralogically bound OH.